a-r-j-u-n-s/SoulsSave/README.md

 _A save manager for PC games_

 ## _About_
-This Python CLI allows you to manage your save folders for PC games.
+This CLI allows you to manage your save folders for PC games.
+It is written entirely in Python.

 Primary features:
 - _Create multiple labeled backups of your savegame with custom names/descriptions for reference_